Hearings about the appointment of guardians are generally open to the public and information about proceedings can be

 In some limited circumstances QCAT can make an order, known as a limitation order.
-There are different types of limitation orders which can:
+There are different types of limitation orders.

-- restrict access by another party to a relevant document or information - confidentiality order
+- Confidentiality orders restrict access by another party to a relevant document or information.

-- prevent the publication of proceedings - non-publication order, or
+- Non-publication orders prevent the publication of proceedings.

-- limit who may attend a hearing - adult evidence or closure order.
+- Closure orders limit who may attend a hearing.

 QCAT must be satisfied that the limitation order is necessary to:

-- avoid harm or injustice to any of the parties, or
+- avoid harm or injustice to any of the parties

 - obtain information that might not otherwise have been given in some specific cases.

-Limitation orders are only approved in exceptional cases and any person involved in the application for the appointment of a guardian can apply for one.
+Limitation orders are only approved in exceptional cases and anyone with a personal interest in the adult can apply for one.
 QCAT may also initiate a limitation order.

 In most situations the tribunal will make a decision about an application for a limitation order at the hearing.
 This allows the tribunal to hear the views and submissions of any person involved in the application or who the limitation order may negatively affect.

 Some limitation orders can be applied for and approved before the hearing.
 In this situation, the order ends at the start of the hearing and is no longer effective.
-If a party wants to apply for another limitation order about the relevant document or information included in the hearing, they will need to tell the tribunal at the beginning of the hearing.
+If a party wants to apply for another limitation order about the relevant document or information included in the hearing, they need to tell the tribunal at the beginning of the hearing.

-A non-publication order may also be made in relation to a particular guardianship case.
+A non-publication order may also be made.
 In this situation, the following must comply with the terms of the non-publication order: